-Applications for the normal admissions round for entry in September 2024 open on Friday 1 September 2023.
+Applications for the normal admissions round for entry in September 2025 open on Sunday 1 September 2024.

-The national closing date for on-time applications to be considered in the first round of allocations is Monday 15 January 2024.
+The national closing date for on-time applications to be considered in the first round of allocations is Wednesday 15 January 2025.

-National Offer day is Tuesday 16 April 2024.
+National Offer Day is Wednesday 16 April 2025.

-Information on the coordination of applications for the normal admissions round can be found on Kingston Council's website.
+Information on the coordination of applications for the normal admissions round can be found on Richmond Council's website.

-Applications outside of the normal admissions round will processed in line with the in-year arrangements
+Applications outside of the normal admissions round will be processed in line with the in-year arrangements

-Admission criteria for community nursery schools
+Admission criteria for community nursery places

-Community nurseries are attached to some community and infant schools, or may be standalone.
+Community nurseries are attached to some community and infant schools.
 The responsibility for administering applications for a community nursery place has been delegated to the individual nursery.
 More information about the nurseries and the application process (including key dates) is available on the Achieving for Children website.